approvals/ApprovalTests.cpp/doc/UsingCatch2v2.md

 <a id="top"></a>

-# Using Approval Tests With Catch
+# Using Approval Tests With Catch2 v2

+*Note*: This is explicitly for Catch2 v2.
+Click [here for Catch2 v3](/doc/UsingCatch2v3.md#top).

 <!-- toc -->
 ## Contents